react-querybuilder/react-querybuilder/README.old.md

 # Archived v3.12.1 documentation

-THIS IS SAVED FOR POSTERITY.
-IT IS LIKELY OUT OF DATE.
+THIS DOCUMENTATION IS FOR v3.12.1.

-PLEASE VISIT https://react-querybuilder.js.org/ FOR THE LATEST DOCUMENTATION.
+PLEASE VISIT https://react-querybuilder.js.org/ FOR THE LATEST DOCUMENTATION (v4+).

 ## Usage